MatthewTingum/Screenshot-Tagging-System/Addon/1- Proof Of Concept Version/readme.txt

-Add these three files(bindings.xml, funscreenshot.toc,and hello.lua) to the ..\World of Warcraft\Interface\AddOns\ directory in a folder named anything
+Add funscreenshot folder to the ..\World of Warcraft\Interface\AddOns\ directory

 Bind the addon to any key from the in-game key bindings menu.